Who can take material to the Household Hazardous Waste Facility?

-Used oil is hazardous waste
+Used oil is hazardous waste.

-If these days and times do not fit your schedule you can also return used motor oils to an oil retailer, free of charge, where it may be stored and made available to service companies for treatment and reuse.
+You can also return used motor oils to an oil retailer, free of charge, where it may be stored and made available to service companies for treatment and reuse.
 It is cleaned, filtered and given new additives – recycled into a product that is as good as new oil.
 Contact your local service station for details.

 What should I do with my leftover paint?

 Paint can be brought to the Household Hazardous Waste Facility at the Robin Hood Bay Waste Management Facility, 340 White Hills Road.
 Click Here for the hours of operation.